 Eric K. Aasmundstad.
-Mr. Aasmundstad currently serves as Chairperson of the Nodak Mutual Group, Inc. Board of Directors, as well as Chairperson of the Board of Directors of all five insurance subsidiary companies of NI Holdings, Inc. Mr. Aasmundstad has served as Chairperson on the Board of Directors of NI Holdings, Inc. since its creation in March 2017.
+Mr. Aasmundstad currently serves as Chairperson of the Nodak Mutual Group, Inc. Board of Directors, as well as Chairperson of the Board of Directors of all six insurance subsidiary companies of NI Holdings, Inc. Mr. Aasmundstad has served as Chairperson on the Board of Directors of NI Holdings, Inc. since its creation in March 2017.
 Mr. Aasmundstad is also Chair of the Compensation Committee.

-Prior to that, Mr. Aasmundstad served on the Board of Directors of Nodak Mutual Insurance Company from 1997 to 2017, and held the position of President of Nodak Mutual Insurance Company from 2008 to 2017.
+Prior to the conversion of the mutual insurance company to a stock company and the creation of the mutual holding company, Mr. Aasmundstad served on the Board of Directors of Nodak Mutual Insurance Company from 1997 to 2017, and held the position of President of Nodak Mutual Insurance Company from 2008 to 2017.